-6 Conclusions
+7 Conclusions

 In this paper we presented the problems that can occur when running a real-time application in a processor with variable speed.
-It has been shown that, when tasks share mutually exclusive resources or execute in a non-preemptive fashion, response times could even increase when the processor runs at higher speeds.
+It has been shown that, when tasks share mutually exclusive resources or execute in a nonpreemptive fashion, response times could even increase when the processor runs at higher speeds.
 In addition, when the speed is decreased, a permanent overload could degrade the system's performance in an uncontrolled fashion.
-Such problems, if not properly handled, would prevent controlling the performance of a real-time system as a function of the voltage and would limit the use of algorithms for resource optimization (e.g., for minimizing energy consumption).
+Such problems, if not properly handled, would prevent controlling the performance of a real-time system as a function of the voltage and would limit the use of real-time scheduling algorithms for resource optimization (e.g., for meeting timing constraints while minimizing energy consumption).